ibm-cloud-docs/cephaas/volume_view.md

 To view the list of all the volumes, in the [{{site.data.keyword.cloud_notm}} console ![External link icon](../icons/launch-glyph.svg "External link icon")](https://{DomainName}/software-defined-storage), go to **{{site.data.keyword.cephaas_full_notm}} > Block Storage > Volumes**.

-By default, all {{site.data.keyword.cephaas_short}} volumes for the chosen service instance are displayed.
+By default, all {{site.data.keyword.cephaas_short}} volumes for the chosen deployment are displayed.
 In the list of all **Volumes**, you see the following information.

 | Field | Description |
 |-------|-------------|